libhide/book-notes/hpbn.md

   - Subject to continuously changing background noise and interference
   - Subject to technical constraints of the chosen wireless technology
   - Subject to constraints of the device: form factor, power, etc.

+### Chapter 6: WiFi

+- `WiFi` is trivial to deploy by anyone, anywhere; and the required hardware for it is simple and cheap.

+- Most `Ethernet` and `WiFi` protocols schedule all communication ie. they treat the shared medium, regardless of whether it is a wire or the radio waves, as a "random access channel".
+This means that there is no central process, or scheduler, that controls who or which device is allowed to transmit data at any point in time.
+Instead, each device decides on its own.

+- Communication scheduling happens using two important protocols: `CSMA` and `CSMA/CD`.

+	- `CSMA` is a "listen before you speak" algorithm which checks whether anyone else is transmitting and if the channel is free, it transmits the data, else it listens until free.
+	- `CSMA/CD` is a collision detection algorithm.
+If a collision is detected, both parties stop transmitting immediately and sleep for a random interval (with exponential backoff).

+-  `WiFi` specifically using a collision avoidance algorithm (`CSMA/CA`) rather than `CSMA/CD`.
+Here, each sender attempts to avoid collisions by transmitting only when the channel is sensed to be idle.

+- Based on some probabilistic math, channel load below 10% to get good channel utilisation (minimise number of collisions).

+- "b", "g" `WiFi` standards utilise 2.4GHz bands while "n" and "ac" standard utilise 5GHz bands.

+- Since `WiFi` does not provide any bandwidth or latency guarantees, our application must be vary of the connection it is working over.
+An example of this in practice can be seen in Adaptive Bitrate Streaming.